-Check out this chart.
-B is for hamburger, H is for chicken, Q is for people, R is for flower, S is for dessert, J is for drink, N is for spaghetti and Q is for queue.
+Check out this alphabet chart.
+H is for chicken, Q is for people, R is for flower, S is for dessert, J is for drink, N is for spaghetti and Q is for queue.
 What???

-- Release the idea of an alphabet chart; it’s too crowded for young learners and it’s difficult to see by anyone other than the students who sit very close to it.
+- Release the idea of an alphabet chart; the chart format is too crowded for young learners and it’s difficult to see by anyone other than the students who sit very close to it.

-- as the picture is put into place, compare the placement of that letter with the other letters of the alphabet.
+- as the image is placed under a letter, compare the placement of that letter with the other letters of the alphabet.
 Is this letter at the beginning, middle or end of the alphabet?
-Watching the pictures “grow” into place will probably have even more impact on visualizing alphabetical order.
+What letter is before it?
+What letter is after it?

 Please visit us at: Beyond the Apple . . .
 Reframing Conversations in Education or contact us at Beyondtheapplecontact@gmail.com